gschmutz/kafka-workshop/03-understanding-failover/README.md

 # Understanding Kafka Failover
-In this tutorial, we are going to run many Kafka Nodes on our development laptop so that you will need at least 16 GB of RAM for local dev machine.
-You can run just two servers if you have less memory than 16 GB.
-We are going to create a replicated topic.
-We then demonstrate consumer failover and broker failover.
+In this tutorial, we will demonstrate consumer failover and broker failover.
 We also demonstrate load balancing Kafka consumers.
 We show how, with many groups, Kafka acts like a Publish/Subscribe.
 But, when we put all of our consumers in the same group, Kafka will load share the messages to the consumers in the same group (more like a queue than a topic in a traditional MOM sense).

-If not already running, then start up ZooKeeper (./run-zookeeper.sh from the first tutorial).
-Also, shut down Kafka from the first tutorial.

-Next, you need to copy server properties for three brokers (detailed instructions to follow).
-Then we will modify these Kafka server properties to add unique Kafka ports, Kafka log locations, and unique Broker ids.
-Then we will create three scripts to start these servers up using these properties, and then start the servers.
-Lastly, we create replicated topic and use it to demonstrate Kafka consumer failover, and Kafka broker failover.

 ### Create Kafka replicated topic my-failsafe-topic

+First let's create the topic we will use throughout this workshop.

+Connect to the `broker-1` container:

 ```
 docker exec -ti streamingplatform_broker-1_1 bash
 ```

+And create the topic.

 ```
 kafka-topics --create \